uhm-coe/authorizer/readme.txt

 12. Authorizer Option overridden by a Network Admin Option.

 == Changelog ==

+= 3.16.0 =
+* Azure OAuth2 configurations without a Tenant ID specified in Authorizer config (or "common" as the Tenant ID) now enforce email verification.
+Users must perform a one-time email verification by clicking a link in an email sent to them from this WordPress server after a successful Azure sign-in.
+Before upgrading, confirm that this WordPress server can successfully send emails, or update your Azure config to include your Tenant ID.
+* Upgrade composer dependencies: firebase/php-jwt (v7.1.0 => v7.2.0); google/apiclient (v2.19.4 => v2.20.0); google/apiclient-services (v0.457.0 => v0.460.0); google/auth (v1.53.0 => v1.55.0); guzzlehttp/guzzle (7.15.5 => 8.2.0); guzzlehttp/promises (2.5.3 => 3.0.2); guzzlehttp/psr7 (2.13.1 => 3.1.0); league/oauth2-client (2.9.0 => 2.9.1); monolog/monolog (3.11.0 => 3.12.0).
+* Update French translations.
+Props @julienlusson!

 = 3.15.3 =
 * Security hardening: prior versions of Authorizer did not restrict Azure OAuth2 tenants when the "Tenant ID" setting was left blank.
 Starting with this version, an admin notice appears warning users when this setting is blank or "common".
 Props [Raphael](https://patchstack.com/database/researchers/62666357-2b66-4614-a810-64af95bebbc5) for the coordinated disclosure via wordpress.org and patchstack!